fesguerra143/disa-stig-scan-template/README.md

-# Scanning for Vulnerabilities Project - DISA STIG Compliance
+# DISA STIG Compliance Project

 This project is about Scanning a Windows VM: Authenticated vs. Unauthenticated